Mississippi Labor Laws Guide

 Whistleblower protection laws

-The main purpose of this set of laws is to ensure that employees can exercise all of their legal rights without negative repercussions as a result.
+The main purpose of Mississippi whistleblower protection laws is to ensure that employees can exercise all of their legal rights without negative repercussions.

 The term “whistleblower” refers to employees who have inside knowledge of illegal practices or a safety hazard in the workplace.